LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 6. **Agent Guide**: Get your agent trained on how to take messages.
 Note that agent training should include your business processes as well as best practices for conducting conversations.
 LivePerson has developed an expertise in agent training that substantially increases performance.
 To learn more, visit the LivePerson University or contact your account team for specialized training.
 7. **SSO Login**: you have the option to connect LivePerson to your company’s secured hub for SSO integration.

-## Step 5: Management and operations
+## Step 5: Customize your account settings

 1. **Account security settings**: review the security recommendations and apply standards based on your brands requirements.
 2. Account Administration: